top of page

 About The Book

-With warmth, clarity, and curiosity, the book invites readers to better understand neurodivergent experiences—and to reflect on how expectations are communicated, interpreted, and lived.
+With warmth, clarity, and humor, the book invites readers to better understand neurodiverse experiences and reflect on how assumptions, expectations, and environments shape daily life.

 This is not a how-to manual or a clinical guide.